ianjohngraham/ianjohngraham.github.io/_posts/publish/2017-07-20-data-exchange-framework-explained-part2.md

 tags: [DXF]
 ---

-<span class="dropcap">A</span> few months back a did a post on the Data Exchange framework and how you set up the Sitecore items for the whole ETL process.
+<span class="dropcap">A</span> few months back I wrote a post on the Data Exchange framework and how you set up the Sitecore items for the whole ETL process.
 This post delves a bit deeper and shows you some of the code that I've used.

 <!-- more -->